 Reason 3 of 6: Ascites

-The abdomen of a dog might become swollen when fluid is pumped within it due to a main disease or illness.
-This illness, which is characterised by swelling and agony, makes lying down extremely difficult.
+The abdomen of a dog might become swollen when fluid is pumped within it due to a primary disease or illness.
+This illness, characterized by swelling and agony, makes lying down extremely difficult.

 Reason 4 of 6: Illness Or Sickness

-In dogs, a variety of illnesses or disorders can create pain and suffering.
-When a dog is struggling from an internal ailment or disease, they express their discomfort by groaning.
+In dogs, various illnesses or disorders can create pain and suffering.
+When a dog is struggling with an internal ailment or disease, they express its discomfort by groaning.

-They also try to express themselves by shifting postures or performing certain actions.
+They also try to express themselves by shifting postures or performing specific actions.

 Reason 5 of 6: A Breed Of Voices

-Many dog breeds have a higher level of vocalisation than others.
-When they are satisfied, lying down to rest, or being petted and loved on.
-They frequently make moaning, groaning, and other little noises while having good times.
+Many dog breeds have a higher level of vocalization than others.
+When they are satisfied, lying down to rest, or being petted and loved, they frequently make moaning, groaning, and other little noises while having good times.